Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Appendix

 \subsection{Different percentage of synthetic tokens}

 In this section, we examine how model collapse varies with the share of AI-generated tokens.
 We fix the total document length at $L=128$ and vary the prompt length $k \in \{32, 96\}$; these correspond to 25\% and 75\% prompt tokens (and thus 75\% and 25\% of AI-generated tokens), respectively.
-Figure~\ref{fig:entropy_semantic_percsynt} reports $H(d)$, $A_{\text{CI}}$, $G(q)$, $C(q)$ across simulation steps for each $k$.
-Across all measures, collapse becomes more pronounced as $k$ decreases, indicating consistent trends among the four measures.
+Figure~\ref{fig:entropy_semantic_percsynt} reports linguistic entropy $H(d)$, commonsensical inference accuracy $A_{\text{CI}}$, average Gini coefficient $G(q)$, and percentage of collapsed predictions $C(q)$ across simulation steps for each $k$.
+Across all measures, model collapse becomes more pronounced as $k$ decreases, indicating consistent trends among the four measures.